-The majority repeatedly denies that it is engaging in the type of judge-empowering interest-balancing inquiry.
+The majority repeatedly denies that it is engaging in the type of judge-empowering interest-balancing inquiry

 It’s a convoluted, multi-step balancing test that weighs different considerations at different times so as to give judges maximum discretion and mask when they treat the same considerations differently at the various stages of the balancing (like here).
 When one steps back and evaluates our current Second Amendment test, it is clear the court is engaging in an interest-balancing test — it’s just that the balancing is done in two or more steps instead of all together.

 What we call our two-step test really has three parts, since the second step

-step is divided into two parts.
+is divided into two parts.
 A play in two acts, so to speak.
 Step II, Part I: the court determines the proper level of scrutiny, which includes weighing the severity of the law’s burden on the right.

-Step II, Part II: the court then applies the
+Step II, Part II: the court then applies the appropriate

-core of the Second Amendment), then the government is (theoretically) required to make a stronger showing of its interest and fit.
+of the Second Amendment), then the government is (theoretically) required to make a stronger showing of its interest and fit.
 And vice-versa.
 Like a good Marvel movie, there’s always lots of drama, but the result is fore-ordained.

 This particularly pernicious balancing test is a shell game.
 The balancing is done piecemeal so that the court can use differently weighted scales at each step and obfuscate the stark disparity between how it weighs the impact from the claimed violation of an express constitutional right, versus how it weighs the government’s justification and the regulation’s fit.
-When weighing the impact on the elusive
+When weighing the impact on the elusive core

 even where, as here, the fit between the ban and the ultrarare harm asserted is not even rational.

-we have not struck down any state or federal law under the Second Amendment.
-But it insists
+The majority acknowledges that, applying our super-pliable test, we have not struck down any state or federal law under the Second Amendment.

 If every case without fail leads to the same anti-firearms conclusion, however, then at some point it begs credulity to deny that something else is driving the outcomes.

 Judge Hurwitz has penned a short concurrence respectfully characterizing as inappropriate and hyperbolic my observations regarding how my colleague’s personal views influence our court’s Second Amendment cases.
 I agree that it is a troubling charge to posit personal views as a driving force behind judicial decision-making and not one I make lightly.
 But whatever else it may be, my claim is hardly hyperbolic.
 Here are the facts: We are a monstrosity of a court exercising jurisdiction over 20% of the U.S. population and almost one-fifth of the states — including states pushing the most aggressive gun-control restrictions in the nation.
 By my count, we have had at least 50 Second Amendment challenges since Heller — significantly more than any other circuit — all of which we have ultimately denied.
 In those few instances where a panel of our court has granted Second Amendment relief, we have without fail taken the case en banc to reverse that ruling.
 This is true regardless of the diverse regulations that have come before us — from storage restrictions to waiting periods to ammunition restrictions to conceal carry bans to open carry bans to magazine capacity prohibitions — the common thread is our court’s ready willingness to bless any restriction related to guns.
 Respectfully, Judge Hurwitz’s claim that our judges’ personal views about the Second Amendment and guns have not affected our jurisprudence is simply not plausible.
 Res ipsa loquitur.

 Judge Hurwitz’s own concurrence demonstrates this reality.
 In defending the validity of California’s interest, he doesn’t dispute that mass shootings are infrequent,

 but expressly dismisses that reality as irrelevant.
 Why?
 Because, in his view, hardly anyone is untouched by the devastation.

 His proof?
 A very personal anecdote about losing our beloved colleague to a mass shooting.
 No one disputes the depth of that tragedy, which is exactly why such uncommon occurrences nonetheless deeply influence my colleagues’ views about gun control and the Second Amendment.
 But the fact that members of our court have been personally affected by a mass shooting is not a legitimate reason to ignore the undisputed statistical rarity when weighing the government’s interest in its ban — it falls in the same category as choosing to drive instead of flying because you know someone who was tragically killed in a rare commercial airline accident.
 As a personal psychological phenomenon, such exaggeration of risks is completely understandable.
 As a legal matter, it should have no place in applying fundamental constitutional rights, including the Second Amendment.
 And just as irrelevant is Judge Hurwitz’s reliance on yet more personal anecdotes — that [o]ther members of the Court have lost family and friends to gun violence

 — that are entirely unrelated to mass shootings.
 Defending California’s regulation by sharing such deeply personal examples only demonstrates just how hard it is for any judge, including my esteemed and talented colleagues, to evaluate these cases in the objective and detached manner required when the legal test itself offers no meaningful guide rails.

 It is important to emphasize that I point to my valued colleagues’ personal views not to engage in some unrelated ad hominem attack, but rather because the impact of those views is directly relevant to the purpose of this dissent.
-When judges are effectively told to balance the necessity for some particular gun-control regulation against that regulation’s effect on the
+When judges are effectively told to balance the necessity for some particular gun-control regulation against that regulation’s effect on the core

-core of the Second Amendment, there isn’t much for the judges to work with other than their own personal views about guns and the Second Amendment.
+of the Second Amendment, there isn’t much for the judges to work with other than their own personal views about guns and the Second Amendment.
 Whether judges intend to bring in their personal views or not, those views inescapably control our holdings when applying a test as malleable as our Second Amendment intermediate scrutiny standard.
 Without rules that actually bind judges, personal intuition inescapably fills the void.
 The result of individual judges applying a formless test is a world where equality of treatment is difficult to demonstrate and, in a multi-tiered judicial system, impossible to achieve … .

 Antonin Scalia, The Rule of Law as a Law of Rules, 56 U. CHI.
 L. REV. 1175, 1182 (1989).

 Instead of striving to avoid this inequality of treatment, the majority highlights the inequality among the circuits as a defense of our current two-step approach.
 They do this by citing one case to show our sister circuits, applying the same two-step inquiry that we apply today, have not hesitated to strike down provisions that go too far.

 This again bolsters my point.
 Because the prevailing two-step balancing test is so malleable and discretionary, one would expect that different judges with different conceptions of guns and gun rights would weigh the different considerations differently and come to different conclusions.

-Footnote 8: The majority defends our undefeated, 50–0 record against the Second Amendment by pointing out that the states in our circuit simply have
+Footnote 8: The majority defends our undefeated, 50–0 record against the Second Amendment by pointing out that the states in our circuit simply have more restrained

 gun-control laws than the states in other circuits.
 While the majority is apparently serious, this claim can’t be taken seriously given that our circuit’s jurisdiction includes states like California and Hawaii — which have enacted many of the most aggressive gun-control laws in the nation.
 The majority’s failure to comprehend that reality underscores my point that something other than objective and impartial application of the two-part test is driving the outcomes in our Second Amendment cases.

 Until the Supreme Court forces our court to do something different than balance our view of the utility of some firearm product or usage against the government’s claimed harm from its misuse, the Second Amendment will remain essentially an inkblot in this circuit.

 Not content to just tilt the rules of the game heavily in the government’s favor via our pathetically anemic intermediate scrutiny,

-intermediate scrutiny, the majority here also stacks the evidentiary deck.
+the majority here also stacks the evidentiary deck.
 The majority balances the average rarity of the use of ammunition in lawful self-defense situations as weighing heavily against its protection under the Second Amendment.
 Meanwhile, it studiously ignores the rarity of the harm (mass shootings) that California puts forward to support its ban.
 As explained, such balancing should have no place in a case like this — the founders already settled the weighty interest citizens have in lawfully bearing commonplace self-defense arms like those California has banned here.
 But the stark disparity between how the majority treats the very same attribute depending on whether it supports or undercuts the majority’s desired outcome illustrates well that, even if we thought balancing might have a proper role in evaluating our Second Amendment rights, we can’t expect judges who fundamentally disagree with the Second Amendment to fairly read the scales.